Dear Harrison 4th, 5th, and 6th grade Students and Parents/Guardians,

 - Robotics demands team effort and cooperation among the students, so we really need them to focus and be ready to work hard.
 In the unfortunate event that discipline or behavior issues arise, the school principal has the option of intervening and removing a student from the program.

-- We ask that parents/guardians volunteer their time at the classroom practice sessions, if possible, or at the Harrison Elementary Robotics Competition which we will host later in the year.
+- We ask that parents/guardians volunteer their time at the practice sessions, if possible, or at the Harrison Elementary Robotics Competition which we will host later in the year.
 We always welcome help from willing parents and guardians.

 At this time, there is a voluntary fee associated with the program of $50.00 per student.
 The fee helps pay for various expenses of the program, including purchasing new materials and equipment.
 This year, the fee is voluntary and just a suggested amount.
 Parents/guardians are free to contribute as much or as little as they are able.
 Cost should not be a factor in whether your student participates in this program.